ikramarn/Garage/README.md

 - Why FastAPI instead of Django?
 FastAPI is lightweight and ideal for small, independent services.
 Django would suit monolith or fewer services.
 - React vs Vue?
 React is chosen here due to ecosystem and tooling.
 Swapping to Vue + Vite is straightforward if preferred.

-## On enabling "GPT-5.1-Codex (Preview)"

-That toggle can’t be enabled from this codebase or by me in your editor; it’s controlled by your organization’s admin/preview access.
-If you share where you want it enabled (e.g., in a specific product/tenant), I can add the app-side feature flag wiring.